 But that pushes us and it helps the company sending out the RFP (like you) see who asks smart questions and who comes in having checked all of the boxes and tells you that they can “do it all.”

 Remember, the more intentional your RFP is, the better partner you’ll attract to your project.

 Another great section to ask questions is in the SEO section (for a web design RFP).
 Let the potential partner know that, given what you’ve already proposed, you’re looking for their expertise in this area.

 Accessibility is often something that’s often inserted as a matter of law, versus a matter of priority.
 In 2017, Kmart, McDonald’s and others settled lawsuits over website and app accessibility.

 If it isn’t a priority, the law quickly reminds us to make it one: in the first eight months of 2017, 432 lawsuits were filed over website accessibility.

 “As of the 2010 census, one in five Americans have a disability, and one in ten people have a disability that directly impacts their computer use.
 That’s 56.7 million people!
-This is a huge portion of our potential users, and we have an ethical duty to help all people who will use the technology we create.” – Stephanie Slattery
+This is a huge portion of our potential users, and we have an ethical duty to help all people who will use the technology we create.” – Fen Slattery

 Instead of requiring the website meet “ADA standards” or some other vague guideline, consider asking your potential partner how they’d include those standards in their work.